top of page

 Sitting passively in one's living room while watching a YouTube stream is not hybrid worship.
 Listening in on a Zoom conversation is not hybrid church leadership.
 Recording a Confirmation podcast is not hybrid Christian education.

-But the congregations that succeed in implementing hybrid ministry will remember something that digital and analog churches may tend to forget: that the grace of God abounds, that the Spirit is truly present wherever we are located, each and every moment of the day.
+But the congregations that succeed in implementing hybrid ministry, whether through worship or some other expression of communal life, will discover what digital and analog churches may not recognize: that the grace of God abounds, that the Spirit is truly present wherever we are located, each and every moment of the day.

 bottom of page